Queréndaro: History

 Queréndaro was founded in the time of the Tarascan state.
 During the colonial era, it was occupied by Jesuits, who used it to support and maintain their order in the area.
 The land turned out to be suitable for farming, and, in addition, it was used as a rest area on the road between Morelia and Mexico City.
 A nearby landholding named Otzumatlán legally became part of Zinapécuaro in 1831, became a municipality in 1921, and nowadays goes by the name Queréndaro.

-Location
+Geography

 Queréndaro is located in northern Michoacán at the coordinates 19º48 'north latitude and 100º53' west longitude, at a height of 1,840 meters above sea level.
 It borders the municipalities of Zinapécuaro to the east, Ciudad Hidalgo to the south, and Indaparapeo and Alvaro Obregón to the west.
 Its distance to the state capital Morelia is 35 km.

 Land area

-Queréndaro's surface area is 234.43 km² and represents 0.39 percent of the state's total.
+Queréndaro's surface area is 234.43 km2 and represents 0.39 percent of the state's total.